CurtisColwell/StrainViz/README.md

 2. Use Gaussian to create an optimized geometry output file.

-3. Open the output file in avogadro and save as an .xyz file in the geometry/ directory.
-Make sure that this is the only file in the folder.
+3. Open the output file in avogadro and save as molecule-name.xyz in the geometry/ directory.
+Create a directory with the same name.

-4. Create dummy files by symmetrically deleting portions of the molecule that will allow the molecule to release its strain and saving them as .xyz files in the dummies/ directory.
-Make sure that these files are the only files in the folder.
+4. Create fragments by symmetrically deleting portions of the molecule that will allow the molecule to release its strain and saving them as .xyz files in the directory named after the original molecule.

 5. Run StrainViz using the following command
 ```
-bash StrainViz.bash
+bash StrainViz.bash molecule-name
 ```
-This creates four .tcl files for the bond, angle and dihedral strain for each dummy file and four files that combine all the dummies into a total representation.
+This runs multiple Gaussian jobs on each fragment and analyzes the results creating four .tcl files for the bond, angle and dihedral strain for each fragment and four files that combine the fragments into a total representation.

 6. In VMD, open the "Tk Console" found under "Extensions", navigate to the project folder, and run the command: